 There is a difference between outreach and engagement.
-Applicants that engage constituents should receive a higher score than those that conduct only outreach.
+Applicants who engage constituents should receive a higher score than those who conduct only outreach.

-- Engagement: is a two-way process, involving inclusive interaction and listening, with the goal of generating mutual benefit and agreement on a project.
+- Engagement: is a two-way process involving inclusive interaction and listening, with the goal of generating mutual benefit and agreement on a project.
 Engagement allows stakeholders to initiate input and provide input that may change the design or the scope of the project. - Outreach: is a way to connect, inform, and get feedback from stakeholders.
-Outreach does not always allow for changes to the design or scope of a project; it is akin to an in-depth and wellinformed marketing campaign to a targeted audience.
+Outreach does not always allow for changes to the design or scope of a project; it is akin to an in-depth and well-informed marketing campaign for a targeted audience.